EAkeweje/GPmix/README.md

 ## Estimating the Number of Clusters
-To effectively estimate the optimal number of clusters in a dataset, our package includes the `estimate_nclusters` function.
+To estimate the optimal number of clusters in the functional data, our package includes the `estimate_nclusters` function.
 This function employs a systematic search to identify the number of clusters that minimize the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC), as detailed in our paper.
 Here’s how you can apply this function to your data:

 ```python
 estimate_nclusters(fd)